Kensear/ip-check-hk-personal/README.md

 - For Stream Restriction Check:
   - All Tests have the 🟢**Green** "**Y**" displayed✅

-\* Except the ISP incorrectly labelled as Hosting by IPinfo, where **only** the IPinfo results are incorrect.
+\* Except the ISP incorrectly labelled as Hosting by IPinfo, where **only** some IP database results are incorrect.

 ## My Unique Personality